Essential wholeness is nurtured through regular and sustained connectedness

 What does Holistic Psychotherapy treat?

-Holistic psychotherapy is emerging as a leading modality for healing.
-It is offered at some of the world’s leading medical centers including the Cleveland Clinic.
+Holistic psychotherapy is ideal for anyone seeking support for issues related to relationships, parenting, and stress management.
+It is emerging as a leading modality for healing and is offered at some of the world’s leading medical centers including the Cleveland Clinic.

 How is Holistic Psychotherapy different?